yoni-shewas/demo/backend/docker/judge0/README.md

 ## 🐛 Troubleshooting

 ### Port Already in Use
-If port 2358 is already in use, change it in `docker-compose.yml`:
+If port 2358 is already in use, change it in `docker compose.yml`:
 ```yaml
 ports:
   - "2359:2358"  # Use port 2359 instead